2024-25 Catalogs

 Prerequisites: Sophomore standing or consent of instructor

-GERMAN 3605: The History of Blacks in Germany
+GERMAN 3605: African-European Histories: The African Diaspora in Germany and Beyond

 (same as BL_STU 3605).
-This course investigates the history of Africans and African Americans in Germany and Central Europe, from Antiquity to today.
-Special focus on Medieval Africans in Europe, traveling African American intellectuals around 1900, and African American GIs in occupied Germany.
-This course will challenge your understanding of race and racism.
+Investigates the history of Africans and African Americans in Europe, with a special focus on Germany, starting in the Ancient period of the Roman Empire and ending with the current events of today.
+Special focus on Africans in the Roman Empire, Medieval Africans in Europe, African American intellectuals in Germany around 1900, Germans of African descent under the Nazis, and African American GIs in occupied Germany after the Second World War.
+This course will challenge your ideas about "race" and racism, while linking US history to a larger global frame.

 Credit Hours: 3

-GERMAN 3605H: The History of Blacks in Germany - Honors
+GERMAN 3605H: African-European Histories: The African Diaspora in Germany and Beyond - Honors

 (same as BL_STU 3605).
-This course investigates the history of Africans and African Americans in Germany and Central Europe, from Antiquity to today.
-Special focus on Medieval Africans in Europe, traveling African American intellectuals around 1900, and African American GIs in occupied Germany.
-This course will challenge your understanding of race and racism.
+Investigates the history of Africans and African Americans in Europe, with a special focus on Germany, starting in the Ancient period of the Roman Empire and ending with the current events of today.
+Special focus on Africans in the Roman Empire, Medieval Africans in Europe, African American intellectuals in Germany around 1900, Germans of African descent under the Nazis, and African American GIs in occupied Germany after the Second World War.
+This course will challenge your ideas about "race" and racism, while linking US history to a larger global frame.

 Credit Hours: 3